realyukii/learn-linux/README.md

-# A note on building simple linux system
+# Learn linux from DIY and RTFM principle

-This repository is an expansion version of [this gist](https://gist.github.com/RealYukiSan/c69d9cc9120c1e5d7b5afcf371e3f79d)
+## Building and tuning your own linux system (simplified)

 The computer have several stage on booting process, the way to achieve or perform the operation are variant but the overall general stage are same:
 - System startup